ElAntagonista/green-blue-ecs-example/README.md

 # Green/Blue ECS Example
-Repo holding the code for a AWS CodePipeline presentation
+Repo holding the code for a AWS CodePipeline/Jenkins Lecture